mvaganov/CmdLineAsteroids/notes.md

 this looks pretty great!
 but there is too much particle-specific code in the main loop code for my taste.

-the random range calulating code in particular could be more explicit.
+the random range calculating code in particular could be more clear and more modular.

 ---